whinc/AndroidToolkit/readme.md

 * single class and all method is static, you can use just like built-in Log class in Android.
 * enable/disable log
-* log level used to filter different log level
+* set log level used to filter different log level
 * print file name, class name, method name and line number
 * jump to source
 * print log call stack (you can specified the stack depth)